jtvaughan/tsukuyomi/README.md

 Aside from its underlying [web framework], the core 月詠 algorithms reside in a single Python file, `tsukuyomi.py`.
 The major code sections are delimited by wide horizontal rules.
 Each tool resides in its own Python source file.
+Web page templates, CSS, and JS files reside in the "templates" subdirectory.